LukaHedt/luka-testing-jekyll/docs/_projen/intro/pji-7-adding-environments.md

 Let's re-run `npx projen` to re-generate the GitHub actions for deployment.
 We should see sections in the build & release workflows that reference the `devstack1` and `uat` environments.

 **Note:** at this point, we can merge our code into our `main` branch.
-We won't yet be able to deploy anything to these environments - we haven't yet created the AWS CDK Stacks that match them, but we need the `build` workflow that targets these environments to already exist before we can deploy infrastructure to them.
-This may seem confusing, but see the "Deployment Gotchas" section for more details.
+We won't yet be able to deploy anything to these environments - we haven't yet created the AWS CDK Stacks that match them, but the projen templates will compile fine

 #### Adding AWS CDK Stacks